-It is very common to choose scalar fields as candidates to dark energy, as the canonical scalar field, called quintessence, or the tachyon field.They naturally arise in particle physics and string theory.
-For reviews about the use of scalar fields as dark energy see, e. g. \cite{copeland} \cite{Sami}.
-The quintessence has the equation of state parameter, $\omega_{q}\equiv \frac{P_{q}}{\rho_{q}}$, between $-1$ and $+1$.
-Quintessence models were investigated, e. g. in \cite{bean} \cite{canonico} \cite{canonico2} \cite{canonico3} \cite{canonico4} \cite{canonico5} \cite{canonico6}.
-The tachyon field has the equation of state parameter $0\leq\omega_{t}\leq-1$.
-The tachyon lagrangian was derived from brane developments in string theory \cite{sen} \cite{sen2} \cite{sen3} \cite{sen4} \cite{sen5} \cite{sen6}.
-Tachyon as dark energy was studied, e. g. in \cite{Sandro3} \cite{taquions} \cite{taquions2} \cite{taquions3} \cite{taquions4} \cite{taquions5} \cite{taquions6} \cite{taqholo} \cite{taqholo2}.
+It is very common to choose scalar fields as candidates to dark energy, as the canonical scalar field, called quintessence, or the tachyon field.
+They naturally arise in particle physics and string theory.
+Scalar fields are also introduced in theories of inflation.
+For reviews about the use of scalar fields as dark energy, see e.g. \cite{copeland}, \cite{reviewLi} and \cite{Sami}.
+The quintessence has the equation of state parameter, $\omega_{q}$, between $-1$ and $+1$.
+Quintessence models were investigated, e.g. in \cite{bean}, \cite{canonico} - \cite{canonico6}.
+The tachyon field has the equation of state parameter $-1\leq\omega_{t}\leq0$.
+The tachyon Lagrangian was derived from brane developments in string theory \cite{sen} - \cite{sen6}.
+Tachyon as dark energy was studied, e.g. in \cite{Sandro3}, \cite{taquions} - \cite{taqholo2}.
 A natural question which arises is to choose the potential $V\left( \varphi\right) $ of the scalar field.
 Common choices are power law or exponential potentials.
 However, these choices are in fact arbitrary.
 It would be interesting to choose the potential by some physical criterion.
-Efforts on this direction were made in \cite{Sandro1} and \cite{Sandro2}.
-More specifically, in that papers, two field theory models of dark energy interacting with dark matter had been constructed.
-In both the models, dark energy had been associated with a massive Dirac field, interacting via Yukawa coupling with a tachyon scalar field in one model and with a quintessence field in the other.
-However,\ instead of choosing a particular form for the potential $V\left( \varphi\right) $ of the scalar fields, this had been implicitly fixed by imposing that the energy density of dark energy must match the energy density of the holographic dark energy.
-In this model, the energy density of dark energy is given by $\rho_{de}=\frac{3M_{Pl}^{2}c^{2}}{L^{2}}$, where $M_{Pl}=\frac{1}{\sqrt{8\pi G}}$ is the reduced Planck mass, $c$ is a free parameter and $L$ is an infrarred cut-off.
-In \cite{Li} \cite{Li2} was demonstrated that if one choose $L$ as the event horizon of the universe, the model reproduce the present period of accelerated expansion.
+Efforts in this direction were made in \cite{Sandro1} and \cite{Sandro2}.
+More specifically, in these papers, two field theory models of dark energy interacting with dark matter were constructed.
+In both the models, dark matter was associated with a massive Dirac field, interacting via Yukawa coupling with a tachyon scalar field in one model and with a quintessence field in the other.
+However, instead of choosing a particular form for the potential $V\left(\varphi\right) $ of the scalar fields, this was implicitly fixed by imposing that the dark energy density must match the energy density of the holographic dark energy.
+In this model, the dark energy density is given by $\rho_{de}=\frac{3M_{Pl}^{2}c^{2}}{L^{2}}$, where $M_{Pl}=\frac{1}{\sqrt{8\pi G}}$ is the reduced Planck mass, $c$ is a free parameter and $L$ is an infrared cutoff.
+It was demonstrated in \cite{Li} and \cite{Li2} that if one choose $L$ as the event horizon of the universe, the model reproduces the present period of accelerated expansion.
 Holographic dark energy models have been extensively studied in the literature, for a review and a list of references, see \cite{reviewholo}.
-It was demonstrated in \cite{escalarholo} and \cite{taqholo} \cite{taqholo2} that there are correspondences between quintessence and tachyon and holographic dark energy, in the noninteracting cases.
-In \cite{Sandro1} and \cite{Sandro2} the scalar fields were interacting, and in that cases the combination with the holographic dark energy in fact resulted in two new models of interacting dark energy.
+It was demonstrated in \cite{taqholo}, \cite{taqholo2} and \cite{escalarholo} that there are correspondences between quintessence, tachyon and holographic dark energy, in the noninteracting cases.
+The scalar fields in \cite{Sandro1} and \cite{Sandro2} were interacting, and in that cases the combination with the holographic dark energy in fact resulted in two new models of interacting dark energy.